tomastokar/gsoap/README.md

   * Count - total number of query gene members of the given GO biol. proc. (effect size).

 #### Create GSOAP layout and plot
-Create GSOAP layout using tSNE projection; decreate the scale factor to better accomodate the instances into the layout space.
+Create GSOAP layout using tSNE projection; decrease the scale factor to better accomodate the instances into the layout space.

 ```S
 l = gsoap_layout(x,